DmitriiPugachev/api_yamdb/README.md

 python3 manage.py runserver
 ```
 ### Links
-[redoc with all possible requests examples](http://127.0.0.1:8000/redoc/) this link is for local usage
+[redoc with all possible requests examples](http://127.0.0.1:8000/redoc/) this link is for local usage.

-[admin account](http://127.0.0.1:8000/admin/)  this link is for local usage
 ### Authors
 Dmitrii Pugachev
 Mariya Yaschuk